VSCode Plugin Marketplace, Website

 To access the Joplin database, we need a connection to the API endpoint opened by Joplin Web Clipper.
 That means Joplin must be running and Web Clipper must be enabled.

 For help with Web Clipper refer to: Joplin Web Clipper.

-Three settings need attention to get up and running.
+Two settings need attention to get up and running.

 - Copy your Authorization token from Joplin settings and paste it here:

 Web Clipper -> Advanced options -> Authorization Token

 - In general, if you use the locally installed joplin desktop client, no special configuration is required.
 If you use a remote joplin service, you need to configure it.